 Islamic notes in some countries such as Malaysia are based upon debt transaction.
-Generally, debt is a money or real commitment, and in other words, selling a debt to a third party is called "debt purchase".
-Jurists have not consensus on the authenticity of this transaction; some believe it is prohibited, some others (Shafeies) consider it acceptable, and some others (Malekies) accept it by observing some considerations6.
+Generally, debt is money or real commitment, and in other words, selling the debt to a third party is called "debt purchase".
+Jurists have not a consensus on the authenticity of this transaction; some believe it is prohibited, some others (Shafeies) consider it acceptable, and some others (Malekies) accept it by observing some considerations6.
 Even though zero coupon notes do not compromise any interest before maturity, short selling them in primary and secondary markets through superficial methods cannot be used in usury-free systems because it involves usury.
 On the other hand, although Islamic zero-coupon satisfies essential transaction elements is Shariah problematic because it is applied using Shariah tricks.
 The usury analogy of mortgage notes makes them inapplicable too.
-Therefore, a new efficient financial tool in compliance with Shariah is defined here that can be used in both conventional and interest free systems.
+Therefore, a new efficient financial tool in compliance with Shariah is defined here that can be used in both conventional and interest-free systems.

-Four kinds of Interest-free bonds were introduced by Bidabad et al (2011)7 which are in addition to compliance with Islamic Shariah (without any Shariah trick), are asset-backed.
+Four kinds of Interest-free bonds were introduced by Bidabad et al. (2011)7 which are in addition to compliance with Islamic Shariah (without any Shariah trick), are asset-backed.
 One of them is IFTB that can be issued by government treasury.
 "Interest-Free Treasury Bonds" or simply IFTB that is introduced in this paper, is a kind of transactable note and is not linked to tangible assets but is an asset-backed zero coupon bond.
 These notes are issued by government treasury and have substantial difference with conventional treasury bills.
-The main difference of IFTB with treasury bills is that in the latter the interest rate is not pre-set and funds are exchanged just in form of time-barter as "loan equal to future debt" or, "debt equal to future loan" with "time withdrawal right".
+The main difference of IFTB with treasury bills is that in the latter the interest rate is not pre-set and funds are exchanged just in the form of time-barter as "loan equal to future debt" or, "debt equal to future loan" with "time withdrawal right".
 IFTB can be transacted by central and commercial banks, financial institutions.
-The price of IFTB is set at secondary market according to supply and demand and therefore, its yield rate will change proportional to capital rate of return in the economy; and by considering its characteristics, it has no usury content.
+The price of IFTB is set at the secondary market according to supply and demand, and therefore, its yield rate will change proportional to the capital rate of return in the economy; and by considering its characteristics, it has no usury content.
 These notes are not in the realm of consumption loans, and therefore, do not carry the prohibition of usury of consumption loans8.

 IFTBs are issued with defined nominal prices.
-Central, commercial, specialized and development banks and money and credit institutions and financial funds which have prudential and legal reserves at central bank, can purchase these bonds and will become rightful to obtain interest-free loans equal to their purchase of these notes at maturity and payback the loan to the issuer at the end.
+Central, commercial, specialized and development banks and money and credit institutions and financial funds which have prudential and legal reserves at the central bank, can purchase these bonds and will become rightful to obtain interest-free loans equal to their purchase of these notes at maturity and pay back the loan to the issuer at the end.

-Accordingly, by buying \$A bonds with maturity of N months, the buyer will have the right to obtain \$A interest-free loan for a period of N months from the issuer of the bonds.
-The buyer and seller will agree on fixing combinations of \$A and N months so that the buyer can choose smaller, equal or larger than one ratios from \$A in proportion with N months.
-That is, the amount of money multiplied by time will be equal to $A \times N$.
-In other words, for example, buyer instead of A Dollars, can borrow A/2 Dollars for 2N months at the Nth month, or \$A/3 for 3N months at the Nth month.
-Where, in all cases the result will be equal to $A \times N$.
-That is: $(A/2)\times(2N)=(A/3)\times(3N)=A\times N$ or generally speaking, instead of \$A, we will receive \$A/k for
+Accordingly, by buying \$A bonds with a maturity of N months, the buyer will have the right to obtain \$A interest-free loan for a period of N months from the issuer of the bonds.
+The buyer and seller will agree on fixing combinations of \$A and N months so that the buyer can choose smaller, equal, or larger than one ratios from \$A in proportion with N months.
+That is, the